OpenEx-Platform/docs/docs/usage/collectors.md

 ### 🛡️ Detection & Prevention (SIEM, XDR, EDR, NDR)

-Those collectors are the most import ones as they are used to evaluate the security posture (response to injects) from various detection and response systems and fulfill expectations for detection and prevention.
+Those collectors are the most important ones as they are used to evaluate the security posture (response to injects) from various detection and response systems and fulfill expectations for detection and prevention.

 #### Detection & Prevention with EDR